liyangfan0/DOCPF/README.md

 Run test.m to acquire the tracking results of DOPCF

-The tracking results which are saved in ./results/SatSOT
+The tracking results will be saved in ./results/SatSOT

 ## Raw Results
 We provide the raw tracking results of DOCPF and CPKF(TGRS'22)